E-MobilityBusinessOpen Standards

 Amongst the most necessary functionalities of a properly set up CPO platform, we can differentiate:

-- customer management (including individual, group, or enterprise managing)
+• customer management (including individual, group, or enterprise management)

 EMSP vs CPO - what’s the difference?
 In short.

-But before that, it has to be mentioned that although there are some principal operational differences, there are a number of companies who combine the roles of EMSP’s and CPO’s, creating an in-depth, profound e-mobility environment.
-Such undertaking allows for complete fleet management from all sides and is known to be quite efficient and effective.
+But before that, it has to be mentioned that although there are some principal operational differences, there are a number of companies that combine the roles of EMSPs and CPOs, creating an in-depth, profound e-mobility environment.
+Such an undertaking allows for complete fleet management from all sides and is known to be quite efficient and effective.

 Nevertheless, below you can see a brief summary of the most prominent differences between eMSP’s and CPO’s.

-- EMSP’s serve the end-users while CPO’s take care mostly of the charging stations network and their expansion
+• EMSPs serve the end-users while CPOs take care mostly of the charging stations network and its expansion

-- CPO’s are to the greater extent responsible for the growth of charging networks, their scalability and interoperability
+• CPOs are to a greater extent responsible for the growth of charging networks, their scalability, and interoperability